 For the short answer: your Spectrum Internet speed matters because higher speeds (more Mbps) help you do more things online at the same time.

-For example, on a Spectrum Internet plan that provides you with 500 Mbps connection speeds, you could probably stream 4K video while playing an online game.
+For example, on a Spectrum Internet Premier plan that provides you with 500 Mbps connection speeds, you could probably stream 4K video while playing an online game.

-However, if you find yourself in a situation where one household member is watching 4K video content, another is playing an intense online video game, and still another is videoconferencing with their whole department for work… you’ll want to consider a higher Internet speed like Spectrum Internet Ultra.
+However, if you find yourself in a situation where one household member is watching 4K video content, another is playing an intense online video game, and still another is videoconferencing with their whole department for work… you’ll want to consider a higher Internet speed like Spectrum Internet Gig.

 For the long answer: “Mbps” stands for “Megabits per second.”